click on images to view them larger size

 Anecdotal evidence would indicate that the immigration of Europeans and Americans who principally looked for a low living costs country has peaked already some years ago because Uruguay today simply is no cheap country anymore.

-Financially better off foreigners, attracted by the more charming ones of Uruguay’s aspects, not least the reverse seasons to North, still keep coming and applying for legal residency.
+Financially better off foreigners, attracted by the more charming ones of Uruguay’s aspects, not least the reverse seasons to the northern hemisphere, still keep coming and applying for legal residency.

 Legislation treats foreign legal residents in so far better then nationals, as foreigners are not income-taxed on their extra territorial (“offshore”) income.